|

 Sea Surface Temperatures

-If you have the luxury of choosing between a 5/3 or a 4/3, checking the surface temps might help you decide which one to pack to the beach on any given day.
+If you have the luxury of choosing between wetsuits, checking the surface temps might help you decide which one to pack to the beach on any given day.
 Sea surface temps can easliy swing 5° or more daily depending on the prevailing winds and currents (which cause upwelling), and up to 15° during an El Niño year.
 The moored buoys also report water temperature (see links above).
-Go here for a nice map of sea surface temps worldwide.

 |